conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 ---

-You probably already had to develop a project where you needed to exchange information between processes or even between different architectures.
-One well-known technique in this scenario is [serialization](https://en.wikipedia.org/wiki/Serialization), which is summarized in the translation of data structures or object state into a format that can be stored and retrieved by the both sides.
+You probably already had to develop a project where you needed to exchange information between processes or even across different machines with different processor architectures.
+One well-known technique in this scenario is [serialization](https://en.wikipedia.org/wiki/ Serialization), which is summarized in the translation of data structures or object state into a format that can be stored and retrieved by the both sides.

 In this blog post, we will discuss the [Protobuf](https://developers.google.com/protocol-buffers) (Protocol Buffers), a project that can extend more than a simple library for serialization.
 The